jbanaszczyk/pms5003/README.md

 #####  **Which one is better?**

 C/Arduino way using `begin()` is closer to Arduino programming style.
-In my opinion: C++ is closer to modern programming style.
+In my opinion: C++ way is closer to modern programming style.

 #### ISO cleanliness levels